Ssshuang/hello-world/README.md

 # hello-world
-New life from Christmas 2017 ~
+New life from Christmas 2017 ~ /n
-Keep calm & carry on!
+Keep calm & carry on! /n
+Shuang